There are more world-famous landscapes and outdoor things to do in Page, AZ than in any other region in the entire state of Arizona!

 The Wire Pass Slot Canyon is technically the longest slot canyon in the world.
 But only the most hardcore will go all the way to the end.
 For most visitors, just walk a mile or so down and you will see the most intriguing part of the canyons.

-22. Night Photography in Page, AZ
+BONUS: Night Photography near Page, AZ

 Page is home to some fantastically dark night skies and incredible sandstone landscapes.
 If you are interested in stargazing and/or night photography, one of the most fun things to do is to drive out of the city a short way in any direction and look for interesting foregrounds, such as the one featured above.